raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### our approach

-Our approach to demonstrating that for every regular expression, there exists an equivalent finite-state recognizer will be to write a program that takes as its input a regular expression, and produces as its output a description of a finute-state recognizer that accepts sentences in the language described by the regular expression.
+Our approach to demonstrating that for every regular expression, there exists an equivalent finite-state recognizer will be to write a program that takes as its input a regular expression, and produces as its output a description of a finite-state recognizer that accepts sentences in the language described by the regular expression.

 Our in computer jargon, we're going to write a regular expression to finite-state recognizer _compiler_.
 Compilers and interpreters are obviously an extremely interesting tool for practical programming: They establish an equivalency between expressing an algorithm in a language that humans understand, and expressing an equivalent algorithm in a language a machine understands.